cybruGhost/THE-CUBE/README.md

 ---

-**THE CUBE** is a movie 🌹 streaming experience built for thrill-seekers, binge-watchers, and late-night explorers.
+**THE CUBE** is a movie/serries streaming experience built for thrill-seekers, binge-watchers, and late-night explorers.
 Minimal design, powerful interface, blazing fast playback.

 > `#thecube #thecub4 #the cube #cubemovies #cube movies`